-A set of customers that are satisfied by some subset of the requirements, and have an associated weight.
+A set of customers whose needs are satisfied by a subset of the requirements, and who have an associated weight.

-A cost function, to quantify the cost of each requirement.
+A cost function that quantifies the cost of each requirement.

 A cost budget that should not be exceeded.

-Having all these in hand, a planner could proceed to optimize the subset of requirements planned for the next release.
-One difficulty with this that can be highlighted is in the definition of a cost function.
-It might be suggested that the estimated time to implement a requirement alone might be used to determine cost, but there is a practical detail that prevents this: in order to maintain quality software, the total cost of any requirement should take into consideration both the cost of implementation and the cost of fixing associated defects.
-Otherwise, a release plan would appear to be within budget, when there is a risk that the budget will be exceeded when defect costs are also considered.
+With this set of information, a planner could proceed to optimize the subset of requirements planned for the next release.
+However, an obvious difficulty is the definition of a cost function.
+A possibility is to use the estimated time to implement a requirement as the cost.
+However, in order to maintain quality software, the total cost of any requirement should take into consideration which includes both the cost of implementation and the cost of fixing defects associated with the feature.
+If the associated defect cost is not considered, a release plan may appear to be within budget, when in reality the budget will be exceeded.

-Bridging the Gap

-We use the explanatory model to address the need to consider defect cost.
-Such a model, given some subset of proposed requirements, can be used to predict defects and to find additional cost which should be considered, as depicted in Fig. 3.
+An explanatory model is used to address the consideration of defect cost.
+Given a subset of proposed requirements, such a model could be used to predict defects and determine the additional cost, as shown in Fig. 2.

 Defect prediction model used in determining overall cost of some requirements subset.

-Since predictive models cannot be perfectly accurate, instead we would expect that any forecasting would include confidence levels.
-Taking into account the confidence of a prediction allows planners to account for risk in the use of the defect prediction.
-If more risk is acceptable, then planners will get a narrower prediction window, and in exchange take more of a chance that the prediction is inaccurate.
-A wider prediction window means, though, that when the defect prediction is used to determine requirements cost, that potential cost range will also be wider.
+Since predictive models rarely have perfect accuracy, confidence levels are an important part of any prediction.
+Taking into account the confidence of a prediction allows release planners to assess the risk in relying on the defect prediction.
+Planners can choose a narrower prediction window, in exchange for a larger risk that the prediction is inaccurate.
+Conversely, a wider prediction window means that the potential cost range is also wider with a lower risk of inaccuracy.